visioninhope/foundationallm/docs/deployment/deployment-starter.md

     git clone -b release/0.4.0 https://github.com/solliancenet/foundationallm.git
     ```

-3. **Windows users should use Ubuntu in WSL, opened in the `foundationallm` directory, for the following steps; Mac and Linux users can follow them locally.**

-    Run the following commands to set the appropriate application registration settings for OIDC authentication.
+3. Run the following commands to set the appropriate application registration settings for OIDC authentication.
 Please refer to the instructions on the [authentication setup page](authentication/index.md) to configure authentication for the solution and obtain the appropriate client Ids, scopes, and tenant Ids for the following steps.

     ```bash
     cd deploy/starter